 And yet, it’s also exactly what nearly every other commercial and print ad does.
 Most ads promise — in one way or another — that their product will make you happier, your life brighter, and your relationships more magical.
 The product is positioned as the means, but not an end.
 Most hair dye commercials, for example, promise that (1) if your hair is dyed to be more conventionally beautiful, (2) you will feel better/people will treat you better and, so, (3) your life will be improved.
 This ad just skips the middle step, suggesting that chemicals in hair dye do this directly.

 So, I’m glad to come across this utterly absurd commercial.
-It’s a good reminder to be suspicious of this message in all advertising.Lisa Wade is a professor of sociology at Occidental College.
+It’s a good reminder to be suspicious of this message in all advertising.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.